ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 Raspberry PI does not have a hardware clock, so even when NTP is used to synchronize the time and date, when it boots takes as current-time the time of the first-installation and it could cause problems for example when using boot process uses `fdisk` when starting.
 It also will take longer to get synchronized as time goes by.

 For solving this [`fake-hwclock`](http://manpages.ubuntu.com/manpages/focal/man8/fake-hwclock.8.html) package need to be installed. `fake-hwclock` keeps track of the current time in a file and it load the latest time stored in boot time.

+## Installing Utility scripts
+Two scripts for checking status of Raspberry Pi will be deployed on each Raspberry Pi

+`pi_temp` for getting Raspeberry Pi temperature `pi_throttling` for getting the throttling status

+Boths scripts can be executed remotely with Ansible

+    ansible -i inventory.yml -b -m shell -a "pi_temp" raspberrypi

+    ansible -i inventory.yml -b -m shell -a "pi_throttling" raspberrypi